 An aqueduct, much of which can be traced today, brought water from here to Jerusalem.

-There are three pools, once fed through subterranean tunnels that reach several miles upstream.
-The building is a pumphouse built by the British to bypass the Jerusalem aqueduct and push water that way in a pipeline.
+There are three pools, once fed through tunnels that reach several miles upstream.
+The building is a pumphouse built by the British to bypass the aqueduct and push water in a pipe.
 When was it abandoned?
 Another good question.
 There are so many.

 With Palestinian sovereignty of this area, fences went up around the pools.
 Caption: "The Israelis aren't the only ones who can build fences!"

 Downstream a few hundred yards is the rapidly growing town of Artas, hardly separable from Bethlehem now.